No Lady

 No Lady is a 1931 British comedy film directed by Lupino Lane and starring Lane, Renee Clama and Sari Maritza.
 It was made at Lime Grove Studios in Shepherd's Bush by Gaumont British, a company linked to Gainsborough Pictures.
-The film's sets were designed by art director Andrew Mazzei.
+The film sets were designed by art director Andrew Mazzei.
 It was popular enough to be re-released in 1943.
 While possibly originally intended to top the bill, it was released as a second feature and is classified as a quota quickie.

 Synopsis

-While on a family holiday in Blackpool, a mild-mannered man is mistaken for an international spy.
+While on a family holiday in Blackpool, Mr Pog, a mild-mannered man, is mistaken for an international spy.

-He escapes a brush with the police in women's clothing which he has stolen but discovers a secret letter in the lady's handbag.
+He escapes a brush with the police in women's clothing which he has stolen but discovers a secret letter in the owner's handbag.

-This directs him to a meeting with representatives of Ptomania (a thinly-disguised Germany) who are involved in an attempt to sabotage an international glider competition.
+This leads him to a meeting with representatives of the country of Ptomania [a thinly-disguised Germany] who are involved in an attempt to sabotage an international glider competition.

-Hitler makes a brief appearance as the unnamed pilot of a doomed Ptomanian plane, complete with fringe, toothbrush moustache, and wild gesticulations.
+A Hitler look-alike, complete with fringe, toothbrush moustache, and wild gesticulations, makes a brief appearance as the unnamed pilot of a doomed Ptomanian plane.

-The film has some elements of music hall entertainments in a song and dance routine as well as a number of slapstick moments.
-It contains both live action and edited stunt routines.
+The film also includes a song and dance routine as well as a number of slapstick moments.